ohthepain/octacard/README.md

 - Designed for Chrome/Edge/Chromium browsers.
 - Safari is not supported (File System Access API limitation).
-- It is not a DAW/editor and does not include waveform editing, slicing, or arrangement tools.
+- No sample editing functionality

-## Honest comparison with similar tools
+## Comparison with similar tools

 Legend: `Yes` = core supported workflow, `Partial` = possible but not the primary UX, `No` = not a core feature.